Best Wine with Chicken

 • Cream Sauce: Oaked Chardonnay preferred.

-• Herb Roasted: Sauvignon Blanc enhances freshness.
+• Herb & citrus: Sauvignon Blanc enhances freshness.

 • Grilled: Pinot Noir adds subtle depth.